SEER-Medicare: Required Documents & Instructions for Submitting Requests

 - Documentation of IRB approval

-- Request form for restricted variables (if necessary)**
+- Request form (DOCX, 19 KB) for restricted variables (if necessary)

 If your organization is a consulting firm, contractor, or pharmaceutical company, then your proposal must include information about the funding source and a letter from the funder indicating that you are free to work and publish your findings without limitations by the funder.
-If possible, please send both the original and electronic version of this letter.
+This letter must be on company letterhead.

 There is increased interest in using SEER-Medicare data for mapping of cancer incidence, treatment, and survival.
 If you plan to map data at any resolution or report on only one registry or state, please state this clearly in your proposal application.
 NCI is committed to protecting the privacy of the SEER registries, the hospitals and physicians, and, ultimately, the patients represented in the data.
 Requests to present data for a single registry must be approved by the Principal Investigator for that registry.